What Does a Warehouse Associate Do?

-The warehouse associate inventories all incoming items and ensures that the warehouse is neat and well ordered.
+The warehouse associate does inventory on all incoming items and ensures that the warehouse is neat and well-ordered.
 They are also responsible for labeling incoming shipments, reviewing the inventory for damages, and maintaining an accurate record of inventory.

 The jobs and responsibilities of warehouse associates will vary with the job, but generally, they have to quickly adjust and adapt to various tasks as needed to make sure the warehouse runs efficiently.

 Warehouse associate salaries vary by experience, industry, organization size, and geography.
 To explore salary ranges by local market, please visit our sister site zengig.com.

 The average U.S. salary for a Warehouse Associate is:

 - Work closely with the warehouse team and Operations Manager to ensure timely production and accurate inventory